-There’s no denying most women crave intimacy after sex (especially if you’re in love with him).
+There’s no denying most women crave intimacy after sex (especially if you’re in love).

-There’s also no denying what you want after sex is for your man to hold you, caress you, and tell you how much you mean to him.
+It’s perfectly normal if you what want after sex is for your man to hold you, caress you, and tell you how much you mean to him.

 After having sex, wouldn’t it be nice if your man opened his arms and his heart, allowing you to sink into them both?